JakubPluta/moonbag/README.md

 ```

 ## Disclaimer:
 Project is in alpha stage.
+The test coverage is close to 0.
+Be aware that there
-There will be a lot of issues, bugs.
-Please feel free to report bugs.
+there will be a lot of issues, bugs.
+Feel free to report all faced bugs.
 Improvements, new functionalities and tests will be added systematically.

 ## Contributing
-If you have an idea for improvement, new features -> Pull requests are welcome.
+If you have an idea for improvement, new features.
+Pull requests are welcome.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)

-## Available features. (updated: 5.06.2021)
+## Available features. (updated: 09.06.2021)
 - [x] Coingecko
 - [x] Cryptocompare
 - [x] Coinpaprika